If you have M.E., the following might help you practically:

 - Magnesium injections: can help with muscle strength and energy (too much can give diarrhoea).

 Some GPs give the above on the NHS but you’ll most likely have to pay for them privately.
 You can get some supplements from health food shops.
 The following might also sell the above supplements:

-If you think you have true neurological M.E., then it’s best to avoid Graded Exercise (a popular therapy) as it could ultimately make your illness worse.
+If you think you have true neurological M.E., then it’s best to avoid the popular therapy of Graded Exercise (GET) as it could ultimately make your illness worse.
 Also, beware of another popular therapy, CBT (Cognitive Behavioural Therapy) which often involves Graded Exercise.
+GET is no longer recommended in the NICE Guidelines 2021 and CBT is no longer to be offered as a cure.
 For further scientific findings and patient surveys on these therapies, please see our paper Saying No Can Be Positive, under ‘Documents‘.

 Never push yourself to the point of exhaustion, physically or mentally.
 A general guide is to do less than you are able to do, so that your body won’t ‘crash’ (relapse).

-The current NHS treatment for M.E. (called Chronic Fatigue Syndrome by the NHS) is mostly Graded Exercise and CBT, sadly.
-You should also be able to get medicine on the NHS to help with pain and sleep control.
+You should be able to get medicine on the NHS to help with pain and sleep control.
 Regarding other treatments, e.g. supplements and drugs recommended for M.E. in the Canadian Guidelines, it really depends on your GP if they prescribe them on the NHS.
 Their hands, though, are greatly tied by the NICE guidelines (National Institute for Health and Clinical Excellence) which currently doesn’t favour treatments outside those previously listed.
 However, a GP can prescribe a drug outside the NICE guidelines for any patient on an individual basis, if he/she feels it would be appropriate.
 The GP would have to record why they have taken this action.